What we do

 - Improve patient safety by expanding evidenced-based knowledge about the risk of certain natural product-drug combinations.

 The Paine laboratory is a key member of the Center of Excellence for Natural Product Drug Interaction Research (NaPDI Center), funded by the National Institutes of Health National Center for Complementary and Integrative Health.
 Consisting of four Cores (Administrative, Pharmacology, Analytical, and Informatics) based out of the University of Washington, the University of North Carolina at Greensboro, and Washington State University Spokane, the mission of the NaPDI Center is to develop a set of Recommended Approaches to guide natural product-drug interaction research on a broad scale.
-The NaPDI Center is currently investigating four widely consumed natural products as potential precipitants of adverse pharmacokinetic interactions with drugs, specifically green tea, cannabis, goldenseal, and kratom.
+The NaPDI Center is currently investigating five widely consumed natural products as potential precipitants of adverse pharmacokinetic interactions with drugs, specifically cannabis, goldenseal, kratom, cinnamon, and oregano.
 Dr. Paine leads the NaPDI Pharmacology Core and serves as the Principal Investigator for the NaPDI project.

 But natural products are safe, right?